orlambda/PPP3/NOTES.md

 p558: `curr` is private, does it need a public method to get its data? what about `*this==*b`?
 p559: The standard-library vector doesn’t provide push_front().
 Why not?
 Implement push_front() for vector and compare it to push_back().'
     Is this because a vector's contents are stored in an array, and pushing to the front would require moving every element in the array?

+p592: "The difference between an input iterator and a forward iterator is that you can traverse a sequence repeatedly using a forward iterator."
+What does this mean?